awesome-schedule/plannable/docs/Backend Specification.md

 ## Edit API

-The edit api should accept POST requests with body
+The edit api (`backend.edit`) should accept POST requests with JSON-encoded body

 ```js
 {